 ChipsAway, Ovenclean and Barking Mad each provide a high level of service to retail customers of a similar cohort, in the areas of car paintwork repairs, domestic oven cleaning and dog home boarding.
 All our B2C brands are well established with a long trading history.

-Our B2C brands benefit in particular from the Group's shared support services.
-This allows our B2C management team to focus on growing their networks and supporting their franchisees.
+Our B2C brands benefit in particular from the their networks and supporting their